 Since the two of you are in a consensual relationship, the boundaries that apply in professional massage don't apply to sensual massage.
 That means you don't need to worry about draping or avoid intimate areas like the inner thigh or breasts.
 But massage is a skill, and it's helpful to learn some basic massage techniques so that what you do actually feels good to your partner.

 One way to learn basic Swedish massage techniques like effleurage is to take a class from a local learning center.
 Even better, you can also book time with a massage therapist to show you and your partner how to give a massage.
 They will show you the basic moves and forms of a professional massage.
 Once you have that, you can improvise and be creative, taking the massage in a more sensual direction that the professionals can't show you.

 Another way to learn sensual massage techniques is to get a book like The Art of Sensual Massage by Gordon Inkeles.
 This fully illustrated book teaches you how to give a sensual massage at home.
-I also recommend that you get a couple of good books on basic massage techniques, such as The Book of Massage by Carola Beresford Cooke, and The World's Best Massage Technique by Victoria Stone.
+We also recommend that you get a couple of good books on basic massage techniques, such as The Book of Massage by Carola Beresford Cooke, and The World's Best Massage Technique by Victoria Stone.
 Basically, you'll get the best results when you learn how to massage, and then take it in a sensual direction.

 The Sensual Massage Toolkit